Best Ever Potato Salad

-This BEST EVER Potato Salad recipe from grandma is easy, creamy, loaded with bacon, and a secret ingredient in the dressing puts it over the top!
-It converted me from being a potato salad hater to a potato salad lover!
-Please don’t go through the entire summer without making this at least once!
+This BEST EVER Potato Salad (with bacon!) is straight from grandma’s recipe box!
+It is easy, creamy, and loaded with bacon, and a secret ingredient in the dressing puts it over the top.
+It converted me to being a potato salad lover!
+Please donโt go through the entire summer without making this at least once!

-This recipe comes from a friend’s grandmother and on the recipe card she gave me it is titled “Best Ever Potato Salad”.
+This recipe comes from a friendโs grandmother, and on the recipe card she gave me it is titled โBest Ever Potato Saladโ.
 A bold statement and one that always gives me pause, but it is absolutely, 100% warranted in this case.
-First of all, I tend to trust old-school family recipes over others; second, the grandma was confident enough to call it the best, and lastly, it has a secret ingredient that takes it over the top.
-So I am totally comfortable in telling you that it is, indeed, the best ever.

 Along with all of the great ingredients that give this salad a great depth of flavor and lots of texture, the dressing on this potato salad is what makes it insanely special.

-I have served this to people who, like me, claim to hate potato salad because of how gloppy it can get with mayonnaise.
-I have also served it to people who claim that they only like their mom’s/grandma’s/aunt’s recipe and no others.
+I have served this to people who claim to hate potato salad because of the mayonnaise factor.
+I have also served it to people who claim that they only like their momโs/grandmaโs/auntโs recipe and no others.

 All of these people?
-They have tripped over themselves raving about this recipe, declaring it the best they’ve ever had.
+They have tripped over themselves raving about this recipe, declaring it the best ever potato salad theyโve ever had.

 If You Like This Potato Salad Recipe, Try These Summery Salads: